hathibelagal-dev/instantpolyglot/docs/eng/Basque.md

 Despite its isolation, Basque has had some influence on neighboring languages:

 1. Spanish:
-   - Words like "izquierda" (left) from Basque "ezker"
+   - Words like “izquierda” (left) from Basque “ezker”
    - The sound [θ] (spelled 'z' in Spanish) may have originated from Basque influence

 2. Gascon (a dialect of Occitan):